Stockpile is not currently available on Finder

 Stockpile reviews and complaints

-As of July 2021, Stockpile reviews are mixed.
-The platform lacks Better Business Bureau (BBB) accreditation and receives a B rating for its lack of responsiveness to customer complaints.
-It has received 69 BBB complaints in the past three years, and its customers give it 1.33 out of 5 stars after 10 reviews.
+As of March 2022, Stockpile reviews are mixed.
+The platform lacks BBB accreditation and receives a B rating for its lack of responsiveness to customer complaints.
+It has received 67 BBB complaints in the past three years.
 Stockpile’s Trustpilot reputation is far more favorable.
-It maintains a TrustScore of 4.3 out of 5 after 1,110 reviews.

-Customers complain of the platform’s slow-to-respond customer support team, delays in order execution and high trading fees.
+Customers complain of the platform’s slow-to-respond customer support team and delays in éxecuting orders.
 Positive reviews cite the platform’s easy-to-navigate user interface and e-gift card feature.

 How do I contact Stockpile support?